Why are you providing holidays and daytrips?

 How do we select who gets to go on the holidays?

 The families that are invited on our day trips and weekend breaks are families that we have been working with throughout the year in our homelessness prevention services.
-This may be through community groups, families work in schools, Connect to Community and Bridge to Freedom.
-You can learn more about our services in the West here.
+This may be through community groups, families work in schools, connect to community, bridge to freedom etc (we’ve had families from pretty much all our services in the west before!)

 Whilst we know that there are a lot of families that deserve a break and need some help in doing so, we would only invite families that we are already supporting and that we would continue to have that connection with after the time away.